bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

 ## Truthiness

 In these lessons we have talked a lot about the boolean values, true and false.
 When using an if statement or another statement that expects a boolean value (such as the !, NOT), and the expression given is not a boolean value, Javascript will do something called type coercion and transform whatever it is given to a boolean value.
-This is known as truthy and falsy.
+This is known as truthy and falsey.
 Every data type has a truthiness to it.
 Here are some examples:

 ```javascript
     //items that are coerced to true